jusw/ssdocs/guide.rst

 dblog consists of two processes; one coded in Java, for JDBC DB connectivity, and one in Python, built on SpreadServe's SocketServer implementation.
 Here's how you launch the Python SocketServer part of dblog::

-    cd c:\SpreadServe\ss0.4.2\py\sock
+    cd %SSROOT%\py\sock
     ..\..\sh\sspy dblog.py -ENV SIT

 And this is how you launch the Java process::

-    cd c:\SpreadServe\ss0.4.2\sh
+    cd %SSROOT%\sh
     dbconn

 There are several configuration dependencies here, and this will only work out of the box if you have a MySQL install on your SpreadServe host.
 We'll detail the config below.
 Assuming your config is correct you'll see operations tracked in the database.
-Try loading the InterestRateDerivates.xls spreadsheet, navigate to the TermStructures sheet, and change the Rate cell from 4.4% to 5.4%.
+Try loading the InterestRateDerivatives.xls spreadsheet, navigate to the TermStructures sheet, and change the Rate cell from 4.4% to 5.4%.

 .. image:: img/ss_live4.jpg